Henry Maynard Primary School

 When applying for a School Direct Programme, you must indicate whether you have a school that is looking to employ you on the School Direct route or whether you would like Henry Maynard Training E17 to find a school for you.

-Candidates are short-listed following reference to the person specification and if successful are invited for interview.
+Candidates are short-listed following reference to the person specification and, if successful, are invited for interview.
 The interview day can take place at Henry Maynard Primary or in a school within the partnership.

 During the interview day you will:

--have an interview with a panel consisting of the Henry Maynard Training E17 Manager and headteachers or representatives from our partner schools
+- have an interview with a panel consisting of the Henry Maynard Training E17 Manager and headteachers or representatives from our partner schools

--complete our internal maths and writing tests.
+- We will assure the fundamental maths and English skills of all applicants.
+Applicants will complete our internal maths and writing tests.
 (The tests are intended to assess your ability to communicate effectively in written English and your competence in a range of mathematical skills.
 Maths will be at approximately KS3 level and literacy will be an extended writing task.)